 Whitelists is part of the Duplicate Finder feature too.
 Here you can include or exclude certain folders or files to be scanned.

-Lastly, the Auto Select tab allows you to define priorities for deletion of duplicate files.
+Lastly, the Auto Select tab allows you to define priorities for the deletion of duplicate files.
 For me, I added the Downloads folder because I’m pretty sure duplicates in this folder are 100% okay to be removed.

 The Reasons Behind My Review Ratings